Shadow of the Comet: Plot

-The game takes place in 1910, and concerns the visit of a young British photographer, John Parker, to the isolated New England town of Illsmouth (an alteration on Lovecraft's Innsmouth) to witness and photograph the passage of Halley's Comet.
+The game takes place in 1910 and concerns the visit of a young British photographer, John Parker, to the isolated New England town of Illsmouth (an allusion to Lovecraft's Innsmouth) to witness and photograph the passage of Halley's Comet.
 In 1834, on the last passing, Lord Boleskine visited the town after learning that certain conditions near the town would allow astronomical objects to be seen clearer and closer than on any other spot on earth.
 He decided to test this theory by observing the comet from Illsmouth, but something unexpected happened and he went insane, spending the rest of his life in a lunatic asylum.
 Parker, learning of the 1834 incident and reading over Boleskine's papers, wishes to succeed where his predecessor failed.
 When he arrives, Parker stumbles upon a sinister conspiracy and must survive the three days between his arrival and the comet's passage while finding out what happened in 1834.

 Reception

 Computer Gaming World praised Shadow of the Comet's plot, puzzles, writing, and "rather naughty, dark Gallic sense of humor" but criticized the lack of mouse support, calling object manipulation and puzzle solving without one "painful".
 The magazine concluded that the game "is a high quality graphic adventure that offers nothing particularly new as far as technological advances and is, in some ways, a touch old-fashioned.
 This may, however, not be a bad thing" given the plot's quality.

+James V. Trunzo reviewed Call of Cthulhu: Shadow of the Comet in White Wolf #48 (Oct., 1994), rating it a 5 out of 5 and stated that "Shadow of the Comet captures the essence of Lovecraft's horror stories.
+It builds suspense and tension without resorting to gore or shock.
+Rich dialogue, 'real' situations and a tantalizing puzzle should keep you glued to the monitor."

+Pyramid magazine reviewed Shadow of the Comet and stated that "Shadow of the Comet is a very nice computer RPG version of a typical Call of Cthulhu story."

 In 2011, Adventure Gamers named Shadow of the Comet the 74th-best adventure game ever released.